Zakir Hossain Sarkar

 Zakir Hossain Sarkar (born 4 August 1960) is a Bangladeshi politician.
 He is a former Jatiya Sangsad member representing the Rangpur-5 constituency as an independent candidate in 2024.

-Sarkar was an aspirant for Awami League to vie for the national election from Rangpur-5 constituency but failed to secure party ticket.
+Sarkar was an aspirant for the Awami League nomination for the Rangpur-5 constituency in the 2024 national election but failed to a secure party ticket.
 Then he decided to contest independently.
-His candidancy was declared illegal but he got back his candidature through an appeal with the Bangladesh Election Commission.
+His candidacy was declared illegal, but he got back his candidature through an appeal with the Bangladesh Election Commission.
 Previously he served as chairman of Mithapukur Upazila Parishad of Rangpur twice.
-He resigned from this post on 28 November 2023 to contest on the general election.
+He resigned from this post on 28 November 2023 to contest in the general election.